ttbilgin/nc2csv/README.md

 This Python script converts netCDF files to CSV format.
 It utilizes the `netCDF4` and `xarray` libraries for handling netCDF files and data, respectively.

 netCDF is default format when downloading ERA5 data.
-ERA5 is the fifth generation ECMWF atmospheric reanalysis of the global climate covering the period from January 1940 to present1.
+ERA5 is the fifth generation ECMWF atmospheric reanalysis of the global climate covering the period from January 1940 to present.
 It is produced by the Copernicus Climate Change Service (C3S) at ECMWF and provides hourly estimates of a large number of atmospheric, land and oceanic climate variables.
 The data cover the Earth on a 31km grid and resolve the atmosphere using 137 levels from the surface up to a height of 80km.
 ERA5 includes an ensemble component at half the resolution to provide information on synoptic uncertainty of its products.

 Usage
 -----